Ladysnake/Cardinal-Components-API/README.md

 **TL;DR: It allows you to attach data to things**

+### An example

+Let's say you want to make to add mana to your mod.
+You would most likely want to have a number stored on the player, which gets saved alongside it.
+You may want to display a mana bar on the client, which will require synchronization.
+You may want your mana to refill slowly over time, which will require ticking.
+And then you may want to have something like mana batteries in the world, which would require re-implementing all that on a custom block or entity.

+**Cardinal Components API takes care of it all.**

-Detailed information is available in this repository's [**wiki**](https://github.com/OnyxStudios/Cardinal-Components-API/wiki).
+Detailed information is available in [this repository's **wiki**](https://github.com/OnyxStudios/Cardinal-Components-API/wiki).
 The information below is a condensed form of the latter.
+If you have questions or need help with this library, you can also join the [Ladysnake Discord](https://discord.ladysnake.org).

 ## Features\*

 - 🔗 Attach your components to a variety of vanilla classes
 - 🧩 Implement once, plug anywhere - your data will be saved automatically
 - 📤 Synchronize data with a single helper interface
 - 👥 Choose how your components are copied when a player respawns
 - ⏲️ Tick your components alongside their target
+- 🕯️ Implement advanced initialization or cleanup behaviors
 - 🛠️ Fine-tune everything so that it fits your needs
 - ☄️ And enjoy the blazing speed of ASM-generated extensions

-*\*Non exhaustive, refer to the wiki and javadoc for the full list.*
+*\*Non-exhaustive, refer to the wiki and javadoc for the full list.*

 ## Adding the API to your buildscript: